 Contact us for a copy of our Noise Disturbance Log. |

-The Animal Services Appeal Committee considers appeals to Orders to Restrain (muzzle or leash an animal) issued by Animal Services Officers.
+The Municipal Licensing and Standards Committee considers appeals to Orders to Restrain (muzzle or leash an animal) issued by Animal Services Officers.
 The Committee is authorized by the Statutory Powers Procedure Act to do the following:

 All complaints of animal cruelty are handled by the provincial government.
 Cruelty to any animal is not tolerated in Ontario.
 Contact animal welfare if you witness cruelty to animals.